Medical Therapy Associates

 Stop the Withdrawal.
 Keep Your Dignity.

-You do not need to go to a 30-day rehab or stand in line at a methadone clinic to get off Kratom extracts.
+You do not need to go to a 30-day rehab or stand in line at a methadone clinic to get off Kratom Alkaloids.

-We treat dependency on synthetic opioids, including 7-OH, MGM-15, and Tianeptine, using a combination of Suboxone (buprenorphine/naloxone) and other targeted medications.
+We treat dependency on Kratom Alkaloids, including 7-OH, MGM-15, and other designer drugs such as Tianeptine, using a combination of Suboxone (buprenorphine/naloxone) and other targeted medications.

-• It Works Immediately: These treatments stop withdrawal within an hour of your first dose.
+• Fast-Acting: These treatments stop withdrawals soon after your first dose.

-• It is Private: We are a direct-pay medical practice.
+• Private: We are a direct-pay medical practice.
 No insurance records.
 No employers finding out.
 Just a doctor's appointment.

 We Treat Dependency On Pharmaceutical Grade Opioids—as well as Gray-Market Synthetic Opioids

-FDA Approved Opioids - Also Known As: Fentanyl, Heroin, Hydrocodone, Oxycodone.
+• Also Known As: Fentanyl, Hydrocodone, Oxycodone, Tramadol

 • Risk Level: Severe Dependency Risk.